The tools you need to get the job done

 Instructions: To download individual images, right click the image and save.

 Ease of access is the #1 reason youth misuse prescription drugs.
 Locking up medications is easy and important.
 Keep your meds locked and away.
-For more info, visit bit.ly/LocksSaveLives
+For more info, visit www.lockssavelives.org.

 Your medications were prescribed to YOU.
 For your kids’ sake, keep your meds locked and away.
-For more info, visit bit.ly/LocksSaveLives
+For more info, visit www.lockssavelives.org.

 Pharmacists lock up prescription pain meds for a reason.
 You should lock yours up, too.
-For more info, visit bit.ly/LocksSaveLives
+For more info, visit www.lockssavelives.org.

 Are your pain meds locked up?
-More than half of young adults who misuse prescription opioids got them from a friend or family member.
-For more info, visit bit.ly/LocksSaveLives
+Nearly half of young adults who misused prescription opioids got them from a friend or family member.
+For more info, visit www.lockssavelives.org.

-Opioids play a role in 1 in 5 deaths among young adults.
+1 in 5 deaths among young adults in Washington was caused by an opioid overdose.
 For your kids’ sake, keep your meds locked and away.
-For more info, visit bit.ly/LocksSaveLives
+For more info, visit www.lockssavelives.org.

-More than half of young adults who misuse prescription opioids got them from a friend or family member, often times without them knowing.
+Nearly half of young adults who misuse prescription opioids got them from a friend or family member, often times without them knowing.
 For your kids’ sake, pledge to lock up your meds.
-For more info and to take the pledge, visit bit.ly/LocksSaveLives
+For more info and to take the pledge, visit www.lockssavelives.org

-9.9% of 12th graders nationally have misused prescription drugs in the past year.
+Nationally, 4% of 12th graders have misused prescription drugs in the past year.
 You can help lower that number by locking up your meds.
-For more info, visit bit.ly/LocksSaveLives
+For more info, visit www.lockssavelives.org.

 Are you locking up your prescription meds?
-7% of WA state 12th graders misused prescription drugs in the past 30 days—that’s 1.5 times higher than the national average.
-For more info, visit bit.ly/LocksSaveLives
+3% of Washington 12th graders misused prescription drugs in the past 30 days.
+For more info, visit www.lockssavelives.org.